NovaFox161/NovaGamesLib-Bukkit/README.md

 - Total games played

 ##Planned and In-Progress Features
+- Game goals and their functions
+- Game Types and their functions
+- CtF and Flag creation, support, and functionality.
 - Player inventory back up (with exp saving)
 - Arena GUI selector
 - Kit GUI selector